Questions to Ask About Germs continued...

 Know the Policies

-Like most centers, Kidopolis asks parents to sign a form that explains the center's policy for sick kids, and the policy is also posted at the door.
-But some parents may claim they are unaware of the policy when it's their child who is sick.
+Most centers ask parents to sign a form that explains the center's policy for sick kids, and the policy is also posted.
+But some parents claim they are unaware of the policy when it's their child that is sick.